 Singapore and the Hybrid Working Arrangement

-According to research, only 21% and 20% of employees would prefer to work full-time from home or in an office, respectively.
-Employees (81%) and business leaders (76%) recognize the value of working from both the office and their homes.
+According to research, only 20% of employees would prefer to work full-time from home or in an office, respectively.
+Employees (81%) and business leaders (76%) recognise the value of working from both the office and their homes.

 The majority of Singaporeans now prefer a hybrid work arrangement, with two or three days a week spent working from home and the rest spent in the office.
 And it’s not just those in digital, knowledge, and office jobs — many of whom already work remotely — who want more workplace flexibility on a long-term basis.

 Most Singaporeans want flexibility, not a 180-degree shift in the traditional model that would have everyone working from home all the time and never going to a physical work location.
 Only about one-fifth of workers — one in every five — would switch to a completely remote model if they could.

 Top Reasons Why Singaporeans Prefer the Hybrid Work Model

 Workers strongly prefer hybrid work arrangements that combine working from home and the office.
 Here are some of the reasons why.

 Many organisations are better positioned to achieve true innovation if their employees can collaborate face-to-face in the same space at least part of the time.
 When all of your employees work from home and can only meet virtually, it can be difficult for your business to innovate and thrive.